The case studies and articles below show what can happen when we understand what really matters to people.

 I realised that the most important things for me were the relationship with my boys, finding a job, and reducing the tablets I was on - plus having a plan in place for times when my mental health might deteriorate.

-Six months later, I’m now working as a project manager for a local business, I regularly attend the Pain Café, and have met new friends who are managing similar conditions – that peer support is so valuable.
+Six months later, I’m now working as a project manager for a local business, I regularly attend the Pain Café, and have met new friends who are managing similar conditions.
+The support I get from these new friends is just so valuable.

 Having the time to talk, with someone who was there to listen, for me to think and plan and record what was important to me, gave me the confidence to take the steps I needed to to achieve my goals.